Lack of housing in Metro Vancouver makes us all poorer.

 We have a mismatch between jobs and housing.
 People move where the jobs are.
 We're adding new jobs much faster than we're building new housing.

-To fix this, we need to build more housing, and we need to build it faster.
+To fix this, we need to build more housing, all the way up and down the ladder, and we need to build it faster.

 If local governments can't figure out how to approve housing faster, the provincial government will need to step in.